bishwajitaich/ios_intro_simplytip/README.md

-SimplyTip - tip calculator
+<h1>SimplyTip<h1>

-SimplyTip is an iOS application which helps you calculate tip amount and total bill amount given your preference of tip percentage.
+<p>SimplyTip is an iOS application which helps you calculate tip amount and total bill amount given your preference of tip percentage.</p>

 Time spent: 7 hours